nthn22/active-directory-home-lab/README.md

-markdown# Active Directory Home Lab
+# Active Directory Home Lab

 A virtualized home lab built to simulate a real enterprise IT environment using Windows Server 2022 and Active Directory.
 This project was built to develop hands-on experience with the tools and tasks common in IT support and systems administration roles.